How to look amazing in your bridal portraits

 For the complete bridal look be sure to bring all the accessories you plan to wear on your wedding day to the bridal portrait shoot.
 Bring your wedding ceremony shoes, but also bring a pair of easy slip-on shoes to walk around in as we move from location to location.
 Make sure to bring your hair accessories, and the jewelry you plan to wear.
 We want to capture all those gorgeous details!
 Also, bring a bouquet.
 Even if it's not the exact bouquet you will have on the wedding day, it's important to have an accessory for posing with your hands.
 Many florists offer a smaller version of your wedding bouquet just for the bridal photoshoot.
 HEB blooms can also create an all-white bouquet that will not distract from the bride.

 This last tip is my main responsibility!
 Throughout the photoshoot I am finding the best light, putting you in it and positioning you to show your best self!
 This is my jam, and my brides know it when I start cheering and jumping up and down during a photoshoot.
 They know I'm getting gorgeous images, and it's all because my bride came prepared for the photoshoot of her life!

 I hope these tips will help you to prepare for your bridal photoshoot.
 To see some of our favorite portrait locations, follow me on Pinterest!

 See more of our bridal portraits on YouTube!

-Keywords: brides, makeup, mcnay, photography, portraits, san antonio, sheraton, southwest school of art, texas, weddings
+Keywords: brides, makeup, mcnay, photography, portraits, san antonio, sheraton, southwest school of art, texas, wedding planning tips, weddings

 No comments posted.